osrf/gazebo_tutorials/parallel/tutorial.md

  engine in runtime with the command `gz physics -o <name of the physics tag>` ( for example: `gz physics -o unthrottled1`)**.
- - **Visit the tutorial [Manage physics profiles](/tutorials?tut=preset_manager&cat=physics) for more details about Gazebo physics parameters.
+ - **Visit the tutorial [Manage physics profiles](/tutorials?tut=preset_manager&cat=physics) for more details about Gazebo-classic physics parameters.
 These parameters affect the performance, accuracy, and general behavior of physics simulation.
 The physics preset manager interface offers a way to easily switch between a set of physics parameters and save them to SDF.**

 # Running the code

-Gazebo is currently instrumented with high-resolution diagnostic timers at several parts of the inner loop.
+Gazebo-classic is currently instrumented with high-resolution diagnostic timers at several parts of the inner loop.
 The timer resolution depends on the hardware in use and is approximately 100ns on our test machines.
 To prevent performance degradation during normal usage, the timers are disabled unless the `ENABLE_DIAGNOSTICS` symbol is defined during compilation.
 For each simulation step, the elapsed